 If you have that nagging thought that YOU are a best-kept secret, then let’s get real about what is really holding you back.

 by Felicia Åkerman It seems as though everyone has their own texting pet peeves.
 The other night, I was talking to a woman who despises getting a reply text that just says, “k.”
 Some of my friends hate texting entirely.
 They would prefer a phone call – you know, like the olden days.
 Other friends complain about people who still text using shorthand like “u” instead of “you.”
 Confession: I am guilty of all of the above offenses.
 I find texting preferences to be quite fascinating.
-It’s another very clear example of how [...]
+It’s another very clear example of how we all have our own communication “rules” we expect others to follow, even though a communication manual has never been handed out. […]